codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

   max-width="100%"
     %}

-The wizard will also create and run a sample pipeline that you can see in your Codefresh UI
+The wizard will also create and run a sample pipeline that you can see in your Codefresh UI.

 {% include image.html
   lightbox="true"